Isha-pixel/Automated-Flight-Tracking-System/README.md

-# Flight Tracking System - Automated Task Management
+# Automated Flight Tracking System - An Autonomous Agent

 A sophisticated Python-based automation tool that revolutionizes the software development workflow by intelligently decomposing high-level requirements into actionable tasks, creating structured Jira tickets, and generating comprehensive test cases using Google's Gemini AI.